Kings vs. Rockets Player Props Betting Odds

 |3PM

-- VanVleet's 15.3 points per game average is 3.2 less than Saturday's over/under.
+- Fred VanVleet's 15.3 points per game average is 5.2 fewer than Monday's over/under.

-- He has grabbed three rebounds per game, 0.5 fewer than his prop bet in Saturday's game (3.5).
+- He has averaged 1.5 less rebounds per game (three) than his prop bet total in Monday's game (4.5).

+- VanVleet has averaged seven assists per game this season, 0.5 less than his prop bet on Monday (7.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.